 - Specifically, the Financial Aid Academic Progress policy states: "The college will look at all attempted credits regardless of the source of tuition payment."

-- Time spent at Green River Community College reduces the overall time period your student can be considered for financial aid because students are taking college level classes.
+- Time spent at Green River College reduces the overall time period your student can be considered for financial aid because students are taking college level classes.

 - Academic progress policies vary from institution to institution; protect your transcript by completing all attempted credits.
 Have your student see a Running Start advisor for questions.